emacsmirror/filechooser/README.md

 The only new feature is that you can use different filters to determine which files are presented for completion.
 Some of these filters are defined by the request, but you can also define your own in `filechooser-filters`.
 To toggle a filter use `C-f`, this will present all filters grouped according to whether they are active or inactive.
 Select one to toggle it.
 Only those files which pass through an active filter are presented for completion.

 If you are selecting multiple files `M-TAB` toggles selection of the current file without exiting the file selection dialogue. `RET` exits while toggling the selection of current file.
-If you want to exit with currently selected files without toggling the currently highlighted candidate use `M-RET`.
+If you want to exit with currently selected files without toggling the currently highlighted candidate use `M-RET`. `M-a` selects all of current candidates.

 ## Customization
 ### Popup frames